-Save the date: The Nordic Network for Arts & Health Researchers takes place on 21st -22nd May 2019 hosted by the Clinical Research Center, Primary Care, Malmö.
+The Nordic Network for Arts & Health Researchers took place on 21 -22 May 2019 hosted by the Clinical Research Center, Primary Care, Malmö.

 The call for papers and the registration is now out and can be found here.

-The project partners at their first meeting at the National Museum in Copenhagen: Cultural heritage makes people feel well :)!
+The project partners at their first meeting at the National Museum in Copenhagen.

 At a seminar with Nordic-Baltic stakeholders from Sweden, Norway, Denmark, Finland and Lithuania, we discussed the possibilities of cultural heritage institutions to contribute to health and well-being.
 The biggest challenges seem to be to find resources for new activities, to create sustainable structures within one’s institution, and to build collaborations with the health sector where the different disciplines do not compete, but complement each other.